-In contrast to previous results on the effects of time pressure on affect-poor choices (i.e., monetary lotteries; Oh et al., 2016; Payne et al., 1988; Rieskamp & Hoffrage, 2008), we did not find a difference in strategy selection across time pressure conditions for the affect-poor choices.
-This could be due to the type of time pressure manipulation we used, which consisted of a self-paced approach instructing participants to decide as fast as they can.
+In contrast to previous results on the effects of time pressure on affect-poor choices (i.e., monetary lotteries; Oh et al., 2016; Payne et al., 1988; Rieskamp & Hoffrage, 2008), we did not find a difference in strategy selection between time pressure conditions for the affect-poor choices.
+This could be due to the type of time pressure manipulation we used, which consisted of a self-paced approach instructing participants to decide as fast as they could.
 This procedure might have allowed participants to adaptively respond to time pressure, such as through an acceleration of information processing (e.g., Maule & Hockey, 1993).
 Such an adaptation may also explain why the time pressure group did not report feeling more stressed than the no time pressure group, despite their response times in the risky choice task being substantially shorter.
-Time pressure has also been shown to impact decision behavior on simple decision problems (such as the binary choices we used) and complex decisions differently, in that rather complex decision processes can be maintained under time stress if the choice task is relatively simple (Zakay, 1993).
-We employed the current implementation of time pressure because under stricter time pressure manipulations individuals might simply become more error-prone (Olschewski & Rieskamp, 2021).
+Time pressure has also been shown to impact decision behavior differently on simple decision tasks (such as the binary choices we used) versus complex decision tasks, in that rather complicate decision processes can be maintained under time stress if the choice task is relatively simple (Zakay, 1993).
+We employed the current implementation of time pressure because under stricter time pressure manipulations, individuals might simply become more error-prone (Olschewski & Rieskamp, 2021).

-Interestingly, time pressure had an impact on the affect gap in terms of EV maximization and risk aversion, but rather than amplify differences in decision behavior under affect rich choice, time pressure decreased the affect gap (somewhat).
-With regard to risk aversion, this was due to a slightly decreased degree of risk aversion under time pressure (vs. no time pressure) in the affect-rich condition.
+Interestingly, time pressure had an impact on the affect gap in terms of EV maximization and risk aversion; however, rather than amplify differences in decision behavior under affect-rich choice, time pressure decreased the affect gap (somewhat).
+With regard to risk aversion, this was due to slightly lower risk aversion under time pressure (vs. no time pressure) in the affect-rich condition.
 With regard to EV maximization, there was a slight increase in EV maximization for affect-rich choice under time pressure (vs. no time pressure), and a decrease for affect-poor choice.
-One possible explanation for this finding is that in at least some trials in the affect-rich condition, participants responded to the time pressure by comparing the options on the (numerical) probabilities rather than the (nonnumerical) outcomes, choosing the option with the less likely side effect.
-Similarly, in the affect-poor condition participants may have responded to the time pressure by focusing on some trials on outcome over probability information.
-Importantly, however, the interaction effect for EV maximization did not hold when analyses were repeated while excluding choices which contained a dominant option, whereas the finding that participants were less likely to choose the option with better EV in affect-rich compared to affect-poor choice regardless of time pressure was maintained.
+One possible explanation for this finding is that in at least some trials in the affect-rich condition, participants might have responded to the time pressure by comparing the options on the (numerical) probabilities rather than the (nonnumerical) outcomes, choosing the option with the less likely side effect.
+Similarly, in the affect-poor condition, participants may have responded to the time pressure by focusing on some trials on outcome over probability information.
+Importantly, however, the interaction effect for EV maximization did not hold when analyses were repeated while excluding trials that contained a dominant option, whereas the finding that participants were less likely to choose the option with better EV in affect-rich compared to affect-poor choices, regardless of time pressure, was maintained.